--g, --placement-group={group-string}
+-g, --placement-group={group-name}

 Specifies the location of the server.
 When the K-safety value is greater than zero, VoltDB uses this argument to assist in rack-aware partitioning.
 The cluster will attempt to place multiple copies of each partition on different nodes to keep them physically as far apart as possible.
+The physical location is specified by the group-name, which is an alphanumeric name.
+The names might represent physical servers, racks, switches, or anything meaningful to the user to avoid multiple copies failing at the same time.